VOSS Solutions: Products and services

 VOSS Solutions is a developer of digital workplace management software, with a focus on highly agile service orchestration.
 It is a provider of unified communications and collaboration middleware.
 The company is also a developer of SIP Trunking and SIP Application Server solutions.
 It has developed a number of unified communications and collaboration tools, including Unified Communications Business Analytics Solution (UC-BAS) and VOSS Migration Services, previously called Unified Communications On-Boarding Toolset (UC-OBT) or User Deployment Service.
 Its core product is the VOSS-4-UC service delivery platform.

 VOSS Migrate

-VOSS Migrate uses a sophisticated and revolutionary methodology to discover, extract, transform, validate, and load large volumes of users, devices and UC services, to enable organizations to rapidly and efficiently carry out UC migration projects.
+VOSS Migrate uses a complex methodology to discover, extract, transform, validate, and load large volumes of users, devices and UC services, to enable organizations to carry out UC migration projects.
 It is designed to work with Cisco Hosted Collaboration Solution (HCS), Microsoft, Avaya, Zoom, Pexip and other UC platforms.

 VOSS Automate

 VOSS Automate is a real-time automated unified communications and collaboration service delivery platform.
 It is a policy based platform that supports centralized creation and management of unified communications services and applications.
 VOSS works in multi-vendor and hybrid environments, and it supports both private and public cloud.
 It is designed to provide management and provisioning of unified communications and collaboration services for large enterprises and service providers or telecommunication networks.

 Features of VOSS include web-based administration, central management with devolved admin and self-service, collaboration management across the lifecycle of a UC service, and contact center management.
 It is a business process layer that seamlessly integrates with third party UC, collaboration and other business tools, overarching the network infrastructure and communications architecture, to provide a single pane of glass view of the entire UC estate.